xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 As soon as the procedure is finished, there appears a line right under "Regular array of holes" in the dialog window, something like **Spacing 2.74 and 2.75um Maximum shift: 3.9um**.
-If you have never done this before, this line is not shown until you did.
+This actually indicates that the basic IS vectors for multiple exposure is available or updated.
+If you have never done this before, this line is not shown until you have done it.
 If you save setting file, there will be a line starting with "MultiShotParams" containing this very information.
 And in your next SerialEM session with a new grid, this information will be existed there but likely wrong.
 You will have to redo this for a new grid.